 The Smart Seersucker Suit

+So want to know how to wear seersucker?
 Deciding on a colour is a good way to begin forming your outfit.
 The trademark colour for the Seersucker suit is blue and white stripes, a style which has a great summer feel.
+So if you want to go classic, we suggest investing in a blue seersucker suit.
 However, if you’re looking for something that looks less debonair and more grounded, then opting for a darker Seersucker Suit is definitely an awesome alternative.

 A darker Seersucker Suit will also look fantastic in an office environment, and makes for a great power suit.
 Once you’ve found your Seersucker blazer and trousers to suit, couple it with a simple white shirt.
 If you want to increase the formality with a tie then scroll down to view some top tips on accessorising.
 But opting for a simple open buttoned shirt will help keeps this outfit looking smart, sharp, and effortless.

 In terms of footwear, if you’re wanting to stick with the eye-catching Seersucker look then a pair of white or patterned brogues will help you achieve this.
 However, brown brogues will definitely help you to avoid over-working the style.
 So if you’re not looking for anything bold, then brown or black are your go-to colours for footwear.
+Wondering what shoes will go with a seersucker suit?
 Generally, any formal shoes work well here, such as loafers, or Oxfords.

 If you’re looking for a pop of colour or something a little more extravagant, incorporating a pastel or patterned shirt is the way to go.
 As with any style, it’s always best to be wary that the colours complement each other.
 Also, if you’re going with a patterned shirt that isn’t Seersucker, then try to ensure that the pattern is larger than that of the suits.